Ellingham Hall, Norfolk: Ownership

 The hall was bought in 1799 by the Reverend William Johnson (d.
 1807) from the trustees of Michael Hicks Beach.
 At the time the surrounding estate was common land for the village of Ellingham, but Johnson was granted Parliamentary permission for its enclosure in 1806.
 It passed to his daughter Maria and her husband Henry Smith, who laid out a park in the estate and probably rebuilt the hall at around this time.

 Colonel John Smith of the 2nd Madras Light Cavalry inherited the hall in 1846 after Maria's death.
 A keen hunter, Smith brought back to Ellingham Hall the remains of six of the 99 tigers he is said to have shot during his tour of duty in India.
+Whilst serving in India, Colonel John Smith re-discovered the Ajanta Caves which are now a UNESCO World Heritage Site.

-Ellingham Hall is currently owned by Vaughan Smith, former British Army officer, journalist and founder of the Frontline Club in London.
+Ellingham Hall is currently owned by Vaughan Smith, former British Army officer (Grenadier Guards), journalist and founder of the Frontline Club in London.
 The estate is the site of a large organic farm managed by Smith himself along with two employees.
-The produce is served in the Frontline Club in its public restaurant. " /> The estate also offers game shooting.
+The produce is served in the Frontline Club in its public restaurant.
+The estate also offers game shooting.
 The Smiths have run a shoot on the estate for at least four generations; Vaughan Smith himself hosts the events, saying that he is "partial to shooting", following in the footsteps of his equally enthusiastic father and grandfather.

+Scandal

+The Hall was also the setting for the August 1887 "Hughes-Hallett Scandal" between Francis Hughes-Hallett and Lady Beatrice Selwyn (Hughes-Hallett's step-daughter and Henry Smith's niece).
+Ellingham Hall was notorious for its collection of 'man eater tigers' brought back to the Hall by Colonel John Smith of 2nd Madras Light Cavalry.
+Whilst serving in India, Colonel John Smith re-discovered the Ajanta Caves which are now a UNESCO World Heritage Site.